 3. Collect Accurate Employee Information

-For instance, if an employee gets married, they should update their W-4 form to reflect their new marital status.
+Here's a good example: if an employee gets married, they should update their W-4 form to reflect their new marital status.
 This ensures that the correct amount of federal income tax is withheld from their paychecks.

 4. Stay Up-to-Date on Tax Laws